 The evolution of each meme is, however, unpredictable.
 Most memes are hilarious, engaging and versatile, but some eventually take on darker meaning, allowing people with harmful intentions to twist images into something sinister.

-Relax, it’s just cruise — but is it though?
+Relax, it’s just cruise — but is it, though?

-To critique the Comrade memes, we would have to critique meme culture.
+To critique the comrade memes, we would have to critique meme culture.
 Do the memes have messages themselves?
 Do we stop using memes just because problematic demographics had adopted them for their unsavoury intents?
 What is it that makes certain memes align with controversy?

 In the age of the internet, information spreads instantly and the meanings of images change just as fast.
 The infamous Pepe meme, for example, started out as a lovable, calm comic and morphed into a tool for hate, toxicity, and alt-right rhetoric — contrary to its creator’s intents.

 As fun as they may be, memes can be double-edged.
-The same things that make them fun can also make them vessels for the darker sides of the internet — corrosive humour, bigotry, bullying, sexual harassment, etc. These downsides are often glossed over by how benign the memes appear — “Relax, it’s just a meme.”
+The same things that make them fun can also make them vessels for the darker sides of the internet — corrosive humour, bigotry, bullying, sexual harassment, etc. These downsides are often overshadowed by how benign the memes appear — “Relax, it’s just a meme.”

-So do we throw the Comrade meme away?
+So do we throw the comrade meme away?